ProSweeper/sei-06-21-22/work/w02/d2/04-responsive-design.md

 1. **In your own words, describe Responsive Design.**

-2. **When coding an app that we want to make responsive, is it more common to write the "base" CSS for mobile screens or desktop?**
+2. **When coding an app that we want to make responsive, is it preferable to write the "base" CSS for mobile screens or desktop?**

 3. **What key CSS feature did we just learn about that's fundamental to the implementation of responsive design?**